higgsjs/Higgs/README.md

 **stdio:**

 Higgs has a library to provide common I/O functionality.
-It is based on (and is actually a wrapper around) the C I/O functions found in [the standard library](http://www.cplusplus.com/reference/cstdio/).
+It is a wrapper around the C I/O functions found in [the stdio library](http://www.cplusplus.com/reference/cstdio/).

 *Importing:*
 ```JS